Why do we learn English?

 Support for Readers

 At Ark Ayrton, we believe that every child regardless of reading ability should have the opportunity to be exposed to different types of texts and authors, otherwise the gap widens and children begin to not see themselves as readers.
-Therefore, we will never take children out for Reading intervention during Class Reading time in both the mornings and afternoons.
+Therefore, we will never take children out for reading intervention during class reading time in both the mornings and afternoons.
 We provide additional time for Reading interventions delivered by the class TA at some point during the afternoon.
-This year, we are implementing a reading intervention called, Bookmark, which support key and identified children who are at risk of not meeting age related expectations by the end of the year in Years One – Three to complete a 6 week online intervention to boost their ability.
+All children across the school from year 1 to year 5 attend an additional phonics or reading fluency interventions four times a week.

 Our approach to writing